-John A. Sunny has served as our senior vice president, information technology since 2020.
-He previously served as our vice president, information technology from 2015 to 2020.
-He currently serves as Kronos Worldwide's senior vice president and chief information officer and as Contran's vice president, information technology.
-Mr. Sunny has served in information technology positions (including officer positions) with various companies related to us and Contran since 2003.
+Jane R. Grimm has served as our vice president and secretary since 2019.
+She currently serves as vice president, general counsel and secretary of CompX.
+Ms. Grimm has served in legal positions (including officer positions) with various companies related to us and Contran since 2010.